-An area of improvement that needs continuing attention is improving the flow from the identification of individuals with behavioral health issues while incarcerated to community services.
+In addition, BHRS is working to improve the flow and increase the number of individuals who are identified with behavioral health issues while incarcerated to community-based rehabilitative services.
 Reducing the number of individuals that are not successfully engaging in community services is a high priority.